1 July 2022

 Outsource work - but do it wisely

 Outsourcing can increase the impact your marketing team has - especially if your marketing is small or just one person.
 That said, you need to be mindful of what’s being outsourced and why.
-Some decisions should always be made internally, especially strategic ones with long-term impact.
-If you do decide to outsource work, make sure you choose your partners wisely and set clear goals and KPIs.

 Choosing partners and structuring teams are decisions where a seasoned Marketing Director can come in very handy.
 If you’d like a second opinion on how best to divide up your work or what kind of hires and partners you need, get in touch anytime.